 Help with Duo

-If you stop by the Help Desk in Seeley Mudd during business hours we will be happy to help you enroll in Duo.
-Be sure to bring your phone and Amherst ID with you.
+If you stop by the Help Desk in Seeley Mudd any workday between 7:00 AM and 4:30 PM we will be happy to help you enroll in Duo.
+Be sure to bring your phone and Amherst ID with you!

 If you have any problems with self-enrollment or with using Duo, please contact AskIT.